-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent, or Skill Levels/Milestones R5 and W5; Exercise Science 184C with a grade of "C" or better, or equivalent.
+Advisory: Exercise Science 184C with a grade of "C" or better, or equivalent.

 This course provides intermediate level students with advanced level knowledge and practice in the sport of water polo.
 Emphasis is placed on advanced level water polo techniques and skills, including passing, receiving, shooting, dribbling, and playing in a game.
 Other topics include advanced level offensive and defensive positioning and movements; team strategies; and rules of play.
 This course is the fourth in a series of four water polo courses.
 It is intended for students who have been playing water polo for more than 12 months.
 (FT) AA/AS; CSU; UC Transfer Limitation.
 See a Counselor.